sdmx-twg/sdmx-rest/doc/maintenance.md

 ## Maintaining related Data

-Managing SDMX Data or data-related Reference Metadata is detailed in this secion.
+Managing SDMX Data or data-related Reference Metadata is detailed in this section.

 Submitting individual SDMX Datasets or in bulk, either with the same or of different type of actions (see [Actions](#actions) below), is achieved with an HTTP `POST` method.